First Line of Defense for Cybersecurity:Blockchain

 With the advanced resources, intelligence and motivation to complete an attack found in high level attacks, and the sheer number of attacks happening every day, victory eventually becomes impossible for the defenders.

-The analytical speed and power of our dream security AI would be able to tip these scales at last, leveling the playing field for the security practitioners who currently have to constantly defend at scale against attackers who can pick a weak spot at their leisure.
+The analytical and power of our dream security AI would be able to tip these scales at last, leveling the playing field for the security practitioners who currently have to constantly defend at scale against attackers who can pick a weak spot at their leisure.
 Instead, even the well-planned and concealed attacks could be quickly found and defeated.

 Of course, such a perfect security AI is some way off.
 Not only would this AI need to be a bona fide simulated mind that can pass the Turing Test, it would also need to be a fully trained cyber security professional, capable of replicating the decisions made by the most experienced security engineer, but on a vast scale.